University of Galway: Societies

 University of Galway has about 150 active student societies, ranging from the academic to artistic and performing, lifestyle and wellbeing, religious and political, social action and volunteering, social and cultural, and special interest.

 The oldest society on the campus is the Literary and Debating Society, founded in 1846.
-Dramsoc (the university's drama society) was founded in 1914.
+The university's drama society, Dramsoc, was founded in 1914 after the earliest recorded student production in 1904 demonstrated the need for a student-run drama society.
 Cumann Staire is one of Europe's oldest history societies, and is a member of Comhaltas na gCumann Staire and the International Students of History Association.
 The university's Fianna Fáil branch, Cumann de Barra, was founded in 1954, making it the oldest university political party branch in Ireland.
 Fine Gael's youth wing was founded in the university in 1973 during the Liam Cosgrave-led Fine Gael/Labour Coalition government, with Enda Kenny and Madeleine Taylor-Quinn among those behind its establishment there.
 Official Sinn Féin were also influential in campus politics in the 1970s, and Students Union Presidents Eamon Gilmore and Johnny Curran were party members.
 CompSoc (the university's computer society) is the oldest of its kind in the country, established in 1977.

-Most of Ireland's main political parties have active societies at the university, including Fianna Fáil, Fine Gael, Green, Labour, People Before Profit, Sinn Féin and the Social Democrats.
+Most of Ireland's main political parties have active societies at the university including Fianna Fáil, Fine Gael, Green, Labour, People Before Profit, Sinn Féin and the Social Democrats.

 Flirt FM is a community radio station located on campus, spearheaded by the Radio Society.
+Sin Newspaper is the student-run news outlet of the university.

 GUMS, the university musical society, hosts annual musicals in the Dubhlann/Black Box Theatre.

 In 2014, the Christian and LGBT societies were involved in a showdown over same-sex marriage.
 The incident was provoked by the auditor of the Christian Society, running for the position of Equality Officer in that year's student union election.
 Earlier, in the late part of 2013, the university suspended the Legion of Mary Society after it failed to satisfactorily explain its connection to posters containing information on a Christian support group for homosexual persons.

 An Cumann Gaelach and An Cumann Drámaíochta are the university's main Irish language societies, following the demise of the Cumann Craic.
-One of the main events of the Cumann Gaelach is the yearly celebration of Seachtain na Gaeilge.
-The society was awarded the Best New Entry Award at the Glór na nGael awards in 2011.